+You might also hear your doctor talk about the grade of your cancer.
 Grading the cancer helps you and your doctor understand how quickly it may grow and spread.
 A low grade cancer may grow more slowly and is less likely to spread than a high grade cancer.

 - Grade 1 (low grade) - the cancer cells look similar to normal cells (well differentiated)